 Complications of Diverticular Disease

-Complications of diverticular disease develop in recurrent or chronic cases of the condition, such as:
+Complications of diverticular disease develop in severe, recurrent, or chronic cases of the condition, such as:

 - Pericolic abscess – often treated initially with antibiotics and bowel rest, before CT guided drainage or laparoscopic washout can be trialled as further management options

 - Fistula formation – common fistula subtypes include colovesical fistula (often presenting with pneumoturia (gas bubbles in the urine), passing faecal matter in the urine) and recurrent UTIs) or colovaginal fistulas (often presenting with copious vaginal discharge or recurrent vaginal infections); such fistulas will require surgical resection and repair

 - Bowel obstruction – secondary to stricture formation, can be managed through either stenting or bowel resection